 Getting a new car can be exciting!
-They typically come with all the bells and whistles: latest colors, styles, and trim levels, infotainment systems, and technology.
-Brand new vehicles may also come equipped with more standard options than their used predecessors did – in comfort, convenience, and safety.
+They typically come with all the bells and whistles: latest colors, styles, trim levels, infotainment systems, and technology.
+Brand-new vehicles may also come equipped with more standard options than their used predecessors did – in comfort, convenience, and safety.

 Many times, those prices can be tough to swallow if you're a borrower with bad credit.
 Not only is it harder to get approved for financing with a lower credit score, but it can also be more difficult to find a lender willing to give you a large loan.
 With the prices of vehicles these days, it may take a little legwork, and a large down payment to get into the new car you want with bad credit.

 The average price of a brand-new vehicle rose to $48,759 in December of 2023, and it's the second-largest expense for most Americans behind a home.
 Since many shoppers can't typically shell out that much cash at once, most people turn to auto financing.

 If you have good credit you're more likely to qualify for preapproval from a direct lender such as a bank or credit union.
 You may also have an easier time getting a loan with a captive lender through an automaker.